Maintaining 300-year-old links with the Royal Navy

 ‘Education is a liberating force’

 I took up my post as Headmaster in September 2012 and strongly believe that, as a result of this heritage and probably more than any other school of its type, the Royal Hospital School recognises that ‘education is a liberating force’.

 As Headmaster, it is my aim to unlock the potential of each individual by offering them a whole new world of life-changing opportunities and an environment in which academic excellence is promoted through learning and shared experiences.
 A place that encourages boys and girls to discover themselves; quite simply, to develop a passion that will endure for the rest of their lives.
 Through passion comes purpose, and from purpose the journey ahead becomes clear.

 This can only be achieved if the school experience is a happy one, founded not on learning alone, but on relationships formed and values shared.
 I firmly believe that a well-balanced individual needs a sense of spiritual awareness, along with academic and sporting achievements, and place great store by the values of kindness, service, integrity and generosity of spirit; these are the invisible strands that hold a community such as ours together.

 By working closely together, the staff at the Royal Hospital School ensures that our pupils are able to form strong relationships and make a valuable contribution, both here at school and in the adult world in which many will become leaders in their chosen field.
-With a commitment to leadership, service and an international outlook at the heart of the school's values, the Royal Hospital School is the first choice for parents seeking an outstanding all-round, balanced, broad and full education for their children.
+With a commitment to leadership, service and an international outlook at the heart of the school's values, the Royal Hospital School is a good choice for parents seeking an outstanding all-round, balanced, broad and full education for their children.

 Why the Royal Hospital School?